Andersen98/2023-Research-Personal/README.md

 - My previous project is hosted on github, has unit tests, and uses the CMake build system
 - I setup well documented github repositories on Github that implimented key algorithms that I read in papers
 	- I was able to document results and get a well running concrete implementation from these
+### Physics
+- In my code, I implemented the light-matter interaction Hamiltonian using the dipole and rotating wave approximation
+- I made sure to verify that physical assumptions were correct
+	- ex. wavelength of the light being much larger than system size
+	- wrote a python notebook that outlined the necessary equations and theory
+	- my code produced physical observables as output, and I verified that these outputs were sane values

 ## Interests

 I have two main interests:

-1. The formalization of physical phenomena through computer programs.
-2. Investigating and charactarizing physical systems, or system dynamics that are complex.
+1. Investigating and charactarizing physical systems, or system dynamics that are complex.
 I.e.:
 	a.
 Trying to figure out which parts of a complex system are relevant
 	b.
-Studying how the relevant parts interact and evolve in time I
+Studying how the relevant parts interact and evolve in time
+2. Being able to make headway on the characterization of complex physical phenomena through the development of computational tools or methods